Hibernate Batch Processing – Why you may not be using it. (Even if you think you are)

 -Trey

-2. abramsm Says:
+2. abramsm says:

 Hello – Thanks for the comment.
 Are you sure it is actually executing those inserts individually?
 Try turning on logging in the BatchingBatcher class to see if it is batching up those inserts and sending them to the DB in a group.
 If you provide your hibernate configuration and the complete log file I may be able to help more.